stefanprodan/istio-hpa/README.md

 ### Querying the Istio metrics

-The Istio telemetry service collects metrics form the mesh and stores them in Prometheus.
-One such metric is `istio_requests_total`, with this metric you can determine the rate of requests per second a workload receives.
+The Istio telemetry service collects metrics from the mesh and stores them in Prometheus.
+One such metric is `istio_requests_total`, with it you can determine the rate of requests per second a workload receives.

 This is how you can query Prometheus for the req/sec rate received by podinfo in the last minute, excluding 404s: